Implementation and Testing

-- You never want to write un-testable code, bugs will fester there since the debugging will happen long after it was written and forgotten about
+- Never write un-testable code, bugs will fester there since the debugging will happen long after it was written and forgotten about

 - Define a subset of features to start with, the key features, which when implemented will give bare-bones functionality